mattrondel/D415/README.md

 ------------------
 ## Unsorted Notes:

-In Open SDN it uses open gflow
+In Open SDN it uses open flow its managed by the ONF or Open Network Foundation

 ## Overlay networks